 In 1915, the station was renamed Aldwych as part of a renaming of other underground stations in the area.
 Sunday services ended in 1917 and the eastern platform and bay at Holborn were closed.
 The disused platform was used to store 300 paintings from the National Gallery during World War I after the Germans bombed London.

-In October 1922, the tickets office was closed and a facility was placed in the lifts instead.
+In October 1922, the ticket office was closed and a facility was placed in the lifts instead.
 The station was considered for closure in 1929 and again in 1933 as usage remained low.
 The branch was eventually closed during World War II on 22 September 1940 as London began to be bombarded by German bombers during The Blitz.
 The station was retro-fitted to serve as an air-raid shelter and the tunnels were used to store valuables from the British Museum including the Elgin Marbles.

 The station reopened in July 1946 but usage remained low.
 It was announced in 1958 that the station would be closed but it again managed to survive, albeit with a reduced Monday to Friday service.
 By the 1990s, the lifts were in desperate need of replacing and with an estimated cost of €3 million, it was deemed not to be justifiable given the low passenger numbers.
 Aldwych Tube Station finally closed on 30 September 1994.
 It was given Grade II listed building status in 2011.